 Moscow's response has resulted in a convergence of troops and military materials towards the Crimea and the border with Ukraine, the overall extent of which is not yet clear, but which sources agree in defining the greatest accumulation of troops in the sector since the 2014 conflict.
 Only after videos appeared in the media showing convoys of military equipment crossing the railway side of the Crimean bridge Vadim Astafyev, head of the press service of the Southern Military District, issued a statement stating that the transfer was part of an exercise.

 The presence of the 76th airborne division, normally stationed in Pskov, which had already operated on the Ukrainian front in 2014, and the 74th armored brigade, stationed in Yurga, is confirmed, but it seems that further units have been mobilized.
 In particular, the newspaper "Kommersant" observed how the producers of agricultural equipment, which in this period make extensive use of rail transport to deliver the machines in time for the start of the season, are in difficulty because part of the railway infrastructure would be occupied for military use; if confirmed, the news would suggest an even larger deployment of forces by the Kremlin than assumed.

 Such a show of force serves several purposes:

-- Report not only in Kiev, but also to its allies and sponsors, primarily the United States under the new administration, how seriously the Russian Federation takes its interests in the area;
+- Report not only in Kiev, but also to its allies and sponsors, (yes, you can learn it) the United States under the new administration, how seriously the Russian Federation takes its interests in the area;

 - puts pressure on the Ukrainian administration, which can accuse the Russians of provocations, but on a practical level is in a very delicate position, in which the proximity to NATO is more declaratory than anything else, unlike the Russian divisions, which are tangibly close;